-Chuck Lorre Productions: At the end of Dharma & Greg, Two and a Half Men, and The Big Bang Theory, Chuck Lorre would put a plate up for two seconds which consisted of a blank background, a heading which read "Chuck Lorre Productions #(no. of vanity plate)" and a big chunk of text, accompanied by a burst of angelic choir.
+Chuck Lorre Productions: At the end of Dharma & Greg, Two and a Half Men, and The Big Bang Theory, Chuck Lorre would put a plate up for two seconds which consisted of a blank background, a heading which read "Chuck Lorre Productions #(no. of vanity plate)" and a great big Wall of Text, accompanied by a burst of angelic choir.
 Viewers had to tape the show and pause the plate to read Lorre's latest humorous discussion of his beliefs and observations.
 At first the plate was white text on black, but it was changed to black text on white because it was easier to read.
 Eventually Lorre came up with a standard placeholder message (which pretty much described itself as a placeholder message) for the times when he was running low on material.
 Read some of Lorre's plates here.

-Columbia Pictures: The famous image of a woman in a tunic standing on a daïs holding a torch.
+The famous image of a woman in a tunic standing on a daïs holding a torch.
 Updated from time to time, but the theme is virtually unchanged since the black-and-white era.

 From 1975 to 1981 they were apparently trying to transition to a stylized torch logo that resembled a sunburst.
 Unlike Warner Bros., however (see below), they never got as far as dropping their iconic plate entirely, and after Coca-Cola bought Columbia in 1982, the Torch Burst (just like all of the flat, abstract logos of the era) was retired.